Testing React Server Components

 When bundling for RSC, all modules are bundled in React Server mode and you can opt out with the "use client" directive.
 When "use client" is found, the module becomes an async reference to the client module.

 "use server" is not the opposite of "use client".
-It is instead used to define React Server Actions.
+It is instead used to define a React Server Functions file.